cmdupuis3/Blade-DSL/README.md

 ```
 ## Why is it so slow?

-*shrug* Try OpenMP?
+Try OpenMP?
 OpenMP is off by default, but can be turned on by adding the number of dimensions you want to
 parallelize with OpenMP to the nested iterator declaration like so...
 ```cpp
     auto mloop = method_for<decltype(my_input_array),